Professor of Italian Studies & Environmental Humanities

 In Italian Studies, her main areas of specialization are 20th-21st century Italian literature, culture, and environmental issues (from cultural landscapes to issues of political ecology and justice).
 Serenella has dedicated essays and articles to Italo Calvino, Primo Levi, Pier Paolo Pasolini, Anna Maria Ortese, Laura Conti, Gianni Celati, and examined contemporary artistic and filmic subjects.
 Her most recent publications in the field include the award-winning Ecocriticism and Italy and, as co-editor, Italy and the Environmental Humanities.

 A plenary speaker at conferences, seminars, and events at academic institutions in Europe, the US, China, Australia, Taiwan, in 2014 she was the holder of the “J.K.
 Binder Lectureship in Literature” at the University of California, San Diego.

-Serenella is a member of the MLA Forum Executive Committee for 20th-21st century Italian (2019-2024).
-She works with academic organizations such as EASLCE (Past President, currently Advisory Board member), ASLE, AAIS, and sits in international juries for literary prizes and initiatives related to environmental culture and education.
-At UNC she serves in the Advisory Board of the Center for European Studies.
+Serenella is a member of the MLA Forum Executive Committee for 20th-21st century Italian (2019-2024) and of the Executive Council of ASLE.
+She works with academic organizations such as EASLCE (Past President, currently Advisory Board member) and AAIS, and sits in international juries for literary prizes and initiatives related to environmental culture and education.
+At UNC she serves on the Advisory Board of the Center for European Studies.